-This is the time of year when everyone starts dieting or bannng sugar from their diet.
+This is the time of year when everyone starts dieting or banning sugar from their diet.
 But is it really necessary to ban sugar from your diet?
-Is sugar the evil everyone thinks it is?
+Is sugar the evil thing everyone thinks it is?

 I say no and so do many (enlightened) health professionals.
 In a recent article, Sugar: The Other White Powder – Rhetoric vs. Reality, Dr. Jon Robison explains why the hype about sugar is not only bogus, but the belief that it is addictive can actually lead to binge eating on high sugar foods.

 Is sugar good for you?
 Not really.
 Sugar has no nutritional value other than providing energy, which comes in handy.

 Is it harmful?
 No, but it can cause cavities.

 Do Americans eat too much sugar?
 Yes, but the answer isn’t to completely ban it from your diet – that will only lead to craving it even more.

 In my experience, it’s better to allow yourself to eat the foods you really want (which might be high in sugar) and enjoy them when you do.
 For instance, just slowing down and focusing on the flavor and texture of your favorite high-sugar food (and not the calories) can enable you to have a positive eating experience, which takes the “power” away from the food and gives it back to you.
 You’re much less likely to binge on that food if you eat it this way than in a fast, chaotic, guilt-filled way.